CuprumBuddy/cuprum-garden/content/sources/Linear Algebra - Vectors, what even are they (3blue1brown).md

 >
 >– [Scalar (physics)](https://en.wikipedia.org/wiki/Scalar_(physics)) (Wikipedia)

-I absolutely adore how reading Wikipedia can help to discover unexpected idea connections.
+I absolutely adore how reading Wikipedia can help to discover unexpected connections between ideas.
 I thought “oh, how interesting to define a vector as *scaling thing* in the first sentence and as *just a number* only in a second one”, and then I saw this:

 > The term "scalar" has origin in the [multiplication of vectors by a unitless scalar](https://en.wikipedia.org/wiki/Scalar_multiplication "Scalar multiplication"), which is a _[uniform scaling](https://en.wikipedia.org/wiki/Scaling_\(geometry\) "Scaling (geometry)")_ [transformation](https://en.wikipedia.org/wiki/Geometric_transformation "Geometric transformation").
 >